 - Tap the throttle

-- Press the clutch pedal one more time
+- Push in the clutch pedal one more time

 - Place the shifter in the desired gear